-- Involve your management – I find most successful project managers are the ones who got their management engaged throughout the project life cycle; therefore surprises are near none.
-On the other hand, when project managers communicate only when issues arise or when requests are made, outcomes are less successful when a project manager has lost the element of engaging throughout the process.
+- Involve your management – Most successful project managers are the ones who got their management engaged throughout the project life cycle; therefore surprises are almost never happen.
+On the other hand, when project managers communicate only when issues arise or when requests are made, outcomes are less successful.
+When a project manager has lost the element of engaging throughout the process they have lost the opportunity to manage the effort.
 An element of surprise for clients and the project manager’s bosses will always be a concern, creating a false impression especially if the project manager only communicates when there is an issue.

 - Know when to communicate – Knowing when to communicate is as important as what is communicated.
 Does a project manager communicate after an event took place, before, or both?
-What I have seen and experienced and that worked mostly is providing pre-event (giving heads-up), assuring people of what about to be performed, the expected outcome and the counter plan if the expected outcome was not the desirable outcome.
-Post-event is to tell those who need to know the achieved outcome which at this time will not be surprise either way because the project manager would have prepared his/her audience in the Pre-event communication to either outcome.
+Provide pre-event (giving heads-up), assuring people of what about to be performed, the expected outcome and the counter plan if the expected outcome was not the desirable outcome.
+Post-event is to tell those who need to know the achieved outcome which at this time will not be surprise either way because the project manager would have prepared his/her audience in the pre-event communication to either outcome.

 What makes some Project Managers outstanding when compared to others is their ability to follow-through in many different directions until bringing on the required deliverables regardless of the complexity that might be involved, the more complex the situation is, and obviously the more work and follow-through will be required.
 The three most important components in follow-through are:

-- Delegation and empowerment – I have put delegation and empowerment together since I have seen it abused.
+- Delegation and empowerment – Delegation and empowerment are combined since they can be abused.
 Someone will be delegated to carry on with projects commitments, but are not empowered to take the action required to deliver these commitment and that causes huge issues in addition to bad morale.
-In my experience, delegation without empowerment does not work.
+Delegation without empowerment does not work.
 Individuals will never own their efforts or become accountable if they are told to do the work asked of them without authority to carry it out.
 A proficient and successful project manager will be able to delegate through proper planning and assigning components of projects to technical leads and other project managers (depending on size and type of project) and trust that they will complete their deliverables, escalate accordingly and make the right call once they are armed with help, support, and open door policy system.
 Empowering people does not mean that someone should make a decision that will be in conflict to scope, budget, or the success criteria, or commitment to deliverable.
 Empowerment allows the SME (subject matter expert) to apply his/her skills comfortably and feel empowered to do so without external interference that will impede the success of their outcome.

 - Drive and motivation – A successful project manager instills drive and motivation into the project team.
 He/she must be driven by goals and results.
 Goals must be set up to ensure there is a target he/she is working towards, and results need to be achieved and measured to determine success.
 I have seen that there are enough project managers that just do what they are told by their bosses, stakeholders, or clients while they should understand the goals and be confidant to achieve the results these groups are asking for.
 An excellent project manager manages the bosses and stakeholders through the goals and keeps everyone involved, focused on the target.